 Heading Halve the gap in employment outcomes between Indigenous and non-Indigenous Australians by 2018 Identify the target Describe the results for the gap Employment outcomes refer to having a job that provides income.
 In 2018, the rate of Indigenous Australians aged 15-64 years who were employed was 49% which means more than half were unemployed.
 In comparison, 75% of non-Indigenous Australians were working at this time.
 Over the decade from 2008-2018, there was a slight improvement in the employment rate for Indigenous Australians (1%) but the non-Indigenous employment also improved a little.
 Therefore, the gap has not changed.
 Remote areas had a wider gap between Indigenous and non-Indigenous employment where the employment was 35%.
 These figures show that the employment target has not been met and the gap is widening.
 Define the target Provide statistics and data about the target.
-Describe relevant data Explain progress or lack of progress Use language for contrasting ideas (however, but) Use and effecting effecting from the progress of the second of the progress of the second Evaluate an individual program that aimed to narrow the gap Some employment programs such as Vocational Education Training and Employment (VTEC) programs aim to prepare Indigenous jobseekers for long term employment and to train industry employers.
+Describe relevant data Explain progress or lack of progress Use language for contrasting ideas (however, but) Use----------------------------------- Some employment programs such as Vocational Education Training and Employment (VTEC) programs aim to prepare Indigenous jobseekers for long term employment and to train industry employers.
 A review of multiple Indigenous employment programs including VTEC by Deloitte (2021) found that there were many problems and challenges with the programs and no fully-effective programs.
 They recommended longer programs that have been codesigned with Indigenous communities.
 These results show that current employment programs are not effective in improving Indigenous employment.
 Describe a program that aimed to help reach the target.
 Were there improvements?
 Use references to give authority to statements Evaluate the progress Evaluate the gap These results show that the gap in employment outcomes is widening between Indigenous and non-Indigenous Australians and that current employment programs are not effective.
 Give an overall evaluation of the target.